gitter-badger/Armonaut/CONTRIBUTING.md

 ### Linting your Code with Flake8

-Armonaut uses [flake8](http://flake8.pycqa.org/en/latest/) as a code linting tool in order to catch defects and to keep code maintainabily high.
+Armonaut uses [flake8](http://flake8.pycqa.org/en/latest/) as a code linting tool in order to catch defects and to keep code maintainability high.
 Our only modification to flake8's default configuration is increasing maximum line length to 99 characters instead of 79 due to modern IDEs and screen sizes.